Rw1942/rallyflare/README.md

 - IP address may be null in local development (Cloudflare headers not present)

 **Deployment issues?**
+- **Cloudflare API Token missing/incorrect permissions:** Ensure `CLOUDFLARE_API_TOKEN` is set as an environment variable with all required permissions (see section 4 above).
 - **Migration failed:** Check if tables already exist, use `INSERT OR IGNORE` for sample data
 - **Worker won't deploy:** Verify all TypeScript compiles: `npx tsc --noEmit`
 - **Database connection errors:** Ensure D1 database ID is correct in `wrangler.json`